-10. Are there other professional groups which may find your topic or track of interest?
-Yes orNo 11.
-If you answered yes to #10, identify the group(s): 12.
-Each track has a capped total budget of \$7,000 for faculty reimbursement.
-Take a look at the Sample Faculty Travel and Reimbursement Policy included in this packet.
+11. If you answered yes to #10, identify the group(s): 12.
+Each track has a capped total budget of \$8,000 for faculty reimbursement.
+Review the Sample Faculty Travel and Reimbursement Policy included in this packet.
 How will you ensure your track stays within this budget?
-13. Regarding your proposed faculty, identify speaker diversity as to ethnicity, gender, firm size or geography.
-14. How will you ensure the panel's content will present a fair and balanced discussion of relevant issues?
+13. Please describe the speaker diversity with respect to your proposed faculty (examples include: firm size, ethnicity, gender, geographical location, etc.) 14.
+How will you ensure the panel's content will present a fair and balanced discussion of relevant issues?
 Explain.
-15. Proposed Faculty: Please list potential faculty which you plan on engaging as part of your proposed track.
-For each speaker included: name, firm/company, address, city, zip code, phone, and email.
+15. Proposed Faculty: Please list potential faculty whom you plan on engaging as part of your proposed track.
+For each speaker, include name, firm/company, address, city, zip code, phone, and email.
 Your seminar request cannot be considered without this information.
-If the proposal is selected, within a week or two, more detailed faculty biographies and information will be required, thus, all faculty should be made aware of his/her potential involvement in the program and potential reimbursement limits.
+If the proposal is selected, within a week or two, more detailed faculty biographies and information will be required; thus, all faculty should be made aware of his/her potential involvement in the program and potential reimbursement limits.
 16. Include any additional information which may be useful for this proposal.
 Thank you for your time.